akshaynanavati/WikiAsk/README.md

 Before you start
 ----------------
+If you are in a bash shell, simply run `source setup.sh` and skip the rest of this section.

+If you are in a C shell:

-Activate the virtual environment, which can be found at /afs/andrew.cmu.edu/usr3/pmassey/Public/project/
+Activate the virtual environment, which can be found at /afs/andrew.cmu.edu/usr3/pmassey/Public/project/ by:

-If you're in a C shell, run:

-source bootstrapenv/bin/activate.csh

-Otherwise, if you're in a bash shell, run:

-source bootstrapenv/bin/activate
+source ../bootstrapenv/bin/activate.csh

 You will know you're on the virtual environment if your prompt changes as such: